lowflying/cvp-audio-ingress/README.md

 ### Functional tests

 1. Check that port 443 is responding with a valid SSL cert by opening the endpoint in your browser.
+(Smoke test candidate)

 2. The following command streams a single file to Wowza and should get persisted to a folder in Azure Blob Storage called audiostream5.